 As with all NSF proposals, the quality of the Intellectual Merit and Broader Impact activities, including educational outreach, plays an important role in funding decisions.
-If NSB authorizes a project for future-year funding, it specifies its priority among all projects in the approved stage.3 If a project is not approved, or if an approved project's plans are no longer deemed to be clearly and fully construction-ready, NSB will remand that project to the Preliminary Design phase for further work or recommend that the project be terminated.
+If NSB authorizes a project for inclusion in a future budget request, it specifies its priority among all projects in the approved stage.
+If a project is not already authorized for the Construction Stage, or if a project's plans are no longer deemed to be clearly and fully construction-ready, NSB may recommend to the Director that the project be remanded to the Preliminary Design Phase or advanced to the Final Design Phase for further work, or that the project be terminated.